 The foundation of the 180 ft structure needed to be repaired and supported.

-This restoration involved multiple phases as part of the restoration plan
+The James A. Garfield Memorial Restoration involved multiple phases as part of the restoration plan

 starting with the restoration of the memorial’s deteriorating foundation and